drbaselali/earth-obs/README.md

 ➡️ **Land dynamics are not only driven by income level, but also geography and development.**

-**Renewable Energy vs CO2 Emission**
+**Renewable Energy vs CO₂ Emission**

-* Most countries cluster at lower values ~ less than 10 tons CO2 per capita.
+* Most countries cluster at lower values ~ less than 10 tons CO₂ per capita.
-* No strong relationship found between the two variables and outlier domination is apparent.
+* No strong relationship is observed between the two variables, and the results are influenced by outliers.

 ➡️ **No conclusive statements can be derived as the renewable energy consumption dataset lacks coverage of all countries.
 Therefore, more data and coverage are required to draw a solid conclusion.**

 **Supervised Machine Learning**
 * **R² ≈ 0.65**
-* Model explains moderate share of variance in emissions
+* Indicating that the model explains a moderate proportion of variance in emissions.

 Feature importance: